bbadzioch/course-in-a-box/modules/resources/_posts/1990-01-01-instructions.md

    seems unclear, have a look at the complete lecture notes - you may find the answer there.
    If your questions persist, ask them during class meetings or on Piazza.

 I tried to prepare the videos in such way, that it should be relatively easy to watch them one page of blank notes at a time.
-So, you if you watch enough to finish a page, then you should be able to pick up where you left off at a later time without too much difficulty.
+So, if you watch enough to finish a page, then you should be able to pick up where you left off at a later time without difficulty.
 Materials for each chapter list links to parts of videos where each page of blank notes starts.